Tochukz/Amazon-Web-Services/AWS-Certified-Solutions-Architech-2017/README.md

 You can use native tools and techniques to migrate your database to Amazon RDS.
 For example, you can use `mysqldump` to export you MySQL database and import the file into RDS MySQL.
 You can also use `AWS Database Migration Service`, which has a GUI, for migration of schema and data, it also help convert database from one database engine to another.

 __Operational Benefits__
 In Amazon RDS, you cannot use Secure Shell (SSH) to log into the host instance and install a custom piece of software.
 You can, however, connect using SQL administrator tools or use _DB option groups_ and _DB parameter groups_ to change the behavior or feature configuration for a DB Instance.
-If you want fill control of the Operating System or require elevated permissions to run, then consider installing your database on Amazon EC2 instead of Amaon RDS.
+If you want full control of the Operating System or require elevated permissions to run, then consider installing your database on Amazon EC2 instead of Amazon RDS.

 #### Database Engines
 __MySQL__